jimbateson7/jamesbateson.co.uk/src/journal/is-your-website-doing-enough-for-digital-accessibility.md

 If for example, someone cannot see, hear, or use a mouse, would they still be able to use your product?
 Accessibility is not a "nice to have" and shouldn't be something that is considered at the end of a project.
 It can have a real impact on users, exclude whole groups of people and damage business reputation.
 Below are some reasons your organisation should care about it.

-Despite its importance, [the 2025 WebAIM One Million report ](https://webaim.org/projects/million/)found that **94.8%** of homepages tested has accessibility failings that could be creating barriers for people.
+Despite its importance, [the 2025 WebAIM One Million report ](https://webaim.org/projects/million/)found that **94.8%** of homepages tested have accessibility failings that could be creating barriers for people.
 We have to do better.

 ## Why accessibility is important